ACCESS - Advancing Capacity for Climate and Environment Social Science

 ACCESS Assembly 2024

-This year’s Assembly was on Wednesday 12 and Thursday 13 June 2024 at the University of Exeter.
-Together in-person and online we explored the ways we can have impactful knowledge exchange across different sectors.
+Last year’s Assembly explored the ways we can have impactful knowledge exchange across different sectors.
 We discussed how we might then start to influence policy.

 Read more